Wheelchair hire

 Manual wheelchairs for hire

-We have both self-propelling chairs (with large rear wheels) and attendant-controlled chairs (four small wheels, helper to push).
-We also have a bariatric wheelchair for people weighing over 18 stones.
+We have both self-propelling wheelchairs (with large rear wheels) and attendant-controlled wheelchairs (four small wheels, helper to push).
+We also have a bariatric wheelchair for people weighing over 18 stone.

 We have sets of leg extensions if required, subject to availability.